Devin Moore (murderer): Fayette police killings

-In the morning of June 7, 2003, at around 3:00 a.m., Moore was arrested on suspicion of driving a stolen vehicle following a traffic check in Fayette County, Alabama and taken to Fayette's police station, at the time staffed by three members of the Fayette Police Department.
+In the morning of June 7, 2003, at around 3:00 a.m., Moore was arrested on suspicion of driving a stolen Toyota Camry following a traffic check in Fayette County, Alabama and taken to Fayette's police station, at the time staffed by three members of the Fayette Police Department.
 At the station, Moore was charged with receiving stolen property, telling his mother in his jail phone call that he had bought the car from a "crackhead" in Jasper, after Moore offered him $500.
 During the booking process, Moore's fingerprints and a mug shot were taken.
 During this time, report came in that a dry cleaner, near to where Moore had received the car, had been burglarized, with clothes stolen.
+Moore later admitted to both the car theft and laundry burglary, as well as several other break-ins committed in Jasper during the same night.
 As a shoeprint was recovered at the scene, arresting officer Arnold Strickland also removed one of Moore's shoes to match the soles, unlocking Moore's handcuffs in the process.

 At approximately 5:30 a.m., Moore attacked Strickland and managed to grab the officer's service weapon, a .40 caliber Glock pistol.
 After killing Strickland with two gunshots, Moore exited the booking office into the hallway, where he encountered officer James Crump, who had run to the scene after hearing the gunfire.
 Moore shot Crump three times and proceeded to go to the station's communications room.
-Outside the door, Moore killed unarmed dispatcher Leslie "Ace" Mealer by shooting him five times through a glass window.
+Outside the door, Moore killed unarmed dispatcher Leslie "Ace" Mealer, who was kneeling with his hands on the floor, by shooting him five times through a glass window.
 The shooting lasted less than a minute and all three men died from gunshot wounds to the head.